 Inclusive Pedagogy Conceptual Framework

-The Foundations of Bilingual Education course is pivotal in establishing the Inclusive Pedagogy Framework as a way of learning about language minority students.
+The Inclusive Pedagogy Framework was central in guiding the design of the program and is a way of learning about language minority students.
 Inclusive Pedagogy is a conceptual framework for professional growth that enables educators to respond in educationally appropriate ways to the linguistic, cultural, and learning diversity of students in their classrooms.
-Although introduced in the first course, Inclusive Pedagogy provides the conceptual framework for all courses in the TELL program.
 It serves as the lens through which we examine factors impacting the school experience of language minority students in the United States.

-The five characteristics of Inclusive Pedagogy and their defining standards are as follows:
+Each question is related to one of five characteristics of Inclusive Pedagogy are as follows: